 James Patrick Reardon was booked into the Mahoning County Jail on Saturday on one count of telecommunications harassment and one count of aggravated menacing, according to online jail records.

 New Middletown Police Chief Vincent D’Egidio said an Instagram account, @ira_seamus, belonging to Reardon shared a video that showed a man firing a gun.
 The post, which was shown to an officer who was on an unrelated call, tagged the Jewish Community Center of Youngstown, D’Egidio told CNN in an interview.
 Youngstown is about 13 miles north of New Middletown.

 Youngstown is also about 65 miles north of Pittsburgh, where a gunman targeted and killed 11 worshipers in a synagogue last October.

-According to Andy Lipkin, the executive vice-president of the Youngstown Area Jewish Federation, the post was accompanied by a caption that read, "Police identified the Youngstown Jewish Family Community shooter as local white nationalist Seamus O'Rearedon."
-That is a Gaelic version of Reardon's name.
+The post was accompanied by a caption that read, “Police identified the Youngstown Jewish Family Community shooter as local white nationalist Seamus O’Rearedon,” said Andy Lipkin, executive vice president of the Youngstown Area Jewish Federation.
+Seamus O’Rearedon is a Gaelic version of Reardon’s name.

 The video appears to show Reardon firing a weapon.
 Screams and sirens can be heard in the background of the video.

 The officer’s viewing the video is what “kicked off” the investigation, D’Egidio said.

 “With everything going on,” D’Egidio said, “we wanted to make sure we acted very quickly on this.”

 After the post was brought to their attention, authorities looked at the rest of the posts on the account and discovered images of Reardon or someone else shooting guns, along with anti-Semitic comments and white nationalist content, D’Egidio said.
 New Middletown police then contacted their Youngstown counterparts and the FBI.